vortex-logger/vortex-logger/README.md

 ## Contributing

-Bingo is an **OPEN Open Source Project**.
+Zenlog is an **OPEN Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the [CONTRIBUTING.md](https://github.com/bingojs/bingo/blob/main/CONTRIBUTING.md) file for more details.
+See the [CONTRIBUTING.md](https://github.com/zenlogjs/zenlog/blob/main/CONTRIBUTING.md) file for more details.

 <a name="acknowledgments"></a>
 ## Acknowledgments